xuankimtran/docs-1/pages/katalon-studio/tutorials/shadow_dom_elements_testing.md

     <img src=”https://github.com/katalon-studio/docs-images/raw/339de0f5ad5bce4f4dc1d8d7ef8f0ea6b5d0780a/katalon-studio/tutorials/shadow_dom_elements_testing/Katalon-DOM-testing.png” width=”70%” alt="Create a project">

-2. In the demo website, right-click at the search bar, click **Inspect** to inspect its elements.
-A Chrome Developer tool appears within the browser.
+2. In the demo website, to inspect the search bar's elements, right-click at it > **Inspect**.
+A Chrome Developer tool opens and highlights its elements.

     <img src=”url” width=”%” alt="Inspect web object element">
+3. In the Chrome Developer tool, there are two Shadow DOM elements that you need to identify:
+    - The shadow host
+    - The property of the shadow DOM elements.
+In this example, we need to look at the property of the search bar's elements.

    Here you can see the search bar' s elements are in a shadow tree, under the shadow root.
 Even though the DOM query function can not locate elements within a shadow DOM, it can find the shadow host.
 In this demo website, book-app is a shadow host.

     <img src=”url” width=”%” alt="Shadow root element">

-1. Create a new test object to represent a shadow root.
+4. Create a new test object to represent a shadow root.
 Go to **File > New > Test Object**.
 Name it as **sectionBookApp**.

     <img src=”url” width=”%” alt="Test object sectionBookApp">

-2. In the new object, click **Add** in the command toolbar.
+5. In the new object, click **Add** in the command toolbar.
 A new **Add property** dialog opens.

     Add a property with the name **id** and the value **allBooks** for the **sectionAllBooks** object.